rmzelle/writing/specification-csl10-20100530.rst

 ``form``
     Selects the form of the term, with possible values:

     -  "long": the default, e.g. "editor"/"editors" for the "editor" term
     -  "verb": e.g. "edited by" for the "editor" term
     -  "short": e.g. "ed"/"eds" for the "editor" term
     -  "verb-short": e.g. "ed" for the "editor" term
-    -  "symbol": e.g. "§" for the singular "section" term
+    -  "symbol": e.g. "Â§" for the singular "section" term

 ``plural``
     Sets pluralization of the term, with values:

     -  "contextual": the default, pluralization is dependent on the variable contents, e.g. "page 1" and "pages 1-3"
     -  "always": always use the plural form, e.g. "pages 1" and "pages 1-3"